wentallout/cult-hunter/README.md

 - **Rogue-like**: If players die during a run, they have to start all over again .
 When they clear a floor, players receive random temporary charms that boost their survivability.
 These `CHARM` will disappear after the stage is over but they're very powerful and will motivate the players to clear/replay.

 Abandoned ideas: Dropping equipments with random stats like a RPG can be fun but not worth doing on our small project
- - ~**Loot and Progression**: enemies will drop weapons that you can pickup and enhance/modify with runes.
-Players gain new weapons, skills and money when fighting.~

 - There are 2 main activities: `INVESTIGATE` and `RAID`:
 - In `INVESTIGATE`: